Star (Ripley Ryan)

 Ripley Ryan is a character appearing in American comic books published by Marvel Comics.
-Created by Kelly Thompson and Carmen Carnero, the character first appeared in Captain Marvel vol. 10 #1 (January 2019).
+Created by Kelly Thompson and Carmen Carnero, the character first appeared in Captain Marvel #1 (January 2019).
 Ripley Ryan was originally an adversary of the superhero Carol Danvers / Captain Marvel.
 She was portrayed as a supervillain who adopted the mantle of Star.
 She subsequently evolved into an antihero while retaining the same codename.

 Star is depicted as one of the key figures who bonded with an Infinity Stone, playing a role in the narrative that examines the challenges faced by the stone-bearers and Thanos’s quest to acquire the stones.
 She joined the Infinity Watch team, which is responsible for safeguarding the Infinity Stones and preventing them from falling into the wrong hands.

 Development

 Concept and creation

 Sarah Brunstad, Editor at Marvel Comics, revealed that the concept of unveiling Ripley Ryan as Star had been in development even before the first Captain Marvel script was finalized.
 The Captain Marvel team has thoroughly enjoyed crafting her character and eagerly anticipated her pivotal moment.
 Brunstad expressed her enthusiasm for Carmen Carnero's continued involvement in illustrating the miniseries covers.
 She highlighted Kelly Thompson's compelling dialogue in issue #11, which delves into the underlying motivations behind Ripley Ryan's conflict with Carol Danvers.
 According to Brunstad, Ryan is a highly relatable character whose trauma from the first arc's Nuclear Man has profoundly influenced her, driving her actions through fear and a determination to never again be a victim.